bmennis/explore-cgi/docs/log.md

+###2018_06_22
+* Used vcf sort allele script to pull source information for allele frequencies and allele frequencies of each read from each source vcf file.
+* Used allele plot R script to plot allele sources vs frequencies for cgi only, cgi and illumina, and illumina only.
+* Updated Snakemake file to include allele sorting, allele plotting, along with variant source sorting.

 ### 2018_06_18
 * Fixed error in vcf file (blank line above header) run bedtools to annotate Target data
 * Intersect Target data with bed files of good and poor mapping regions and bed files without those regions mapped